Complex Trauma: the Tavistock Model (D19)

 This course is intended to be undertaken on a part-time basis, with approximately six hours of face-to-face activity taking place in the Tavistock Centre each week.
 This includes the weekly experiential group and clinical sessions in the Trauma Service.
 Where possible, we hope to be able to offer some flexibility in terms of these timings, and in the timings of weekly supervision groups, recognizing that these will need to fit into therapists’ already busy working week.

 Our intention is for this course to be delivered in a blended mode.
 Some elements of the training will delivered be face to face, including the clinical placement and experiential group.
-It is anticipated that the lectures which make up each academic module will be delivered online or in-person, depending on the topic, to maximise flexibility.

 There is growing evidence of the need for therapists to be able to adapt their traditional psychoanalytic stance to work with traumatised patients.
 Many traditional trainings cannot give sufficient emphasis to trauma, considering its ubiquity in clinical work.